 Our daughter turned three at the beginning of September and we deliberated over whether or not we should have a party or a special day out.
 We thought we’d give Isabelle the choice knowing full well that she was going to choose Peppa Pig World.

 The drive there was plain sailing and only took us a couple of hours from Exeter.

-On arrival we were directed to our parking space which is possibly the only thing that I could complain about as they packed all the cars in the carpark like sardines and as usual we managed to park ourselves inbetween a 4 x 4 and a person of larger proportions which meant that it was a bit of a squeeze to get in and out of the car.
+On arrival we were directed to our parking space which is possibly the only thing that I could complain about as they packed all the cars in the carpark like sardines and as usual we managed to park ourselves in between a 4 x 4 and another car parked too close which meant that it was a bit of a squeeze to get in and out of the car.

 Having a toddler and a teenager can cause a lot of problems, especially on days out which wasn’t a problem as whilst we visited Peppa Pig World, Ryan and his friend went to the normal Poulton’s Park theme park and just met us for lunch.

 Isabelle was absolutely amazed by Peppa Pig World and didn’t know which way to look or run first.
 We had a quick mooch around to decide what we wanted to do, and whilst we made our minds up Isabelle went in the playpark which was Fab.
 Everything was made to look exactly as it is in the programme with attention to detail every step of the way.

 It totally made Isabelle’s day when she spotted the Muddy Puddles Water Play area which is right up her street.
 Off came the shoes at the speed of light and off she went before we had a chance to head her off.
 We were going to save this for towards the end of the day but hey ho it was her birthday treat!

 This was loads of fun.
 I happily sat with the bags etc whilst Daddy went in for a bit of splashing.
 After much splashing and getting completely soaked it was time to move on to something else.